Short Term Business Loans: The Essential Guide

 Some short-term loans use a standard interest rate, meaning your costs accumulate the longer you carry a balance.
 You might have a higher interest rate, but you don’t carry the debt as long, so the total interest you pay throughout the loan could be less than it would be with a long-term loan.

-Other forms of short-term financing use a factor rate, which is easy to calculate, but you can’t save money by paying it off early.
-Factor rates are expressed as decimals, usually between 1.05-1.50.
+Lenders may use factor rates instead of interest rates for short-term business loans, impacting total repayment amounts.
+Factor rates are easy to calculate, but you can’t save money by paying it off early.
+Factor rates are expressed as decimals, usually between 1.05 and 1.50.

 Multiply the borrowing amount by the factor rate to determine your payback amount.
 For example, if you borrowed $250,000 at a factor rate of 1.2, the formula is: